Projects are renovations and new construction including:

 - Real Estate Leases

-Requests for upgrades to finishes and equipment repairs are considered maintenance requests.
-Maintenance and repair requests may be submitted online any time through Facilities Management.
+Requests for upgrades to finishes and equipment repairs are considered Work Requests.
+Work Requests for maintenance and repair may be submitted online any time through Facilities Management.

 Requests for space, new facilities, renovations, and infrastructure projects fall under the purview of Campus & Strategic Planning.
 Projects are initiated through the Georgetown Project Initiation (GPI) proposal form or the Program Definition Document (PDD).